LJTalks/my-coding-journey/README.md

 - **LinkedIn**: [your-linkedin-profile](https://www.linkedin.com/in/your-linkedin-profile)
 - **Twitter**: [@yourtwitterhandle](https://twitter.com/yourtwitterhandle)

+## Acknowledgements

+- **ChatGPT by OpenAI**: For providing guidance and assistance in setting up this project.

 ---

 Thank you for visiting **My Coding Journey**!
 I appreciate your interest and support.